AdenLe-Github/ribopy_analysis/README.md

 ```

 Input:
-* Organism: For mouse, input 1.
-For other organisms, input 2.
 * Minimum read length of the coverage data of read lengths to analyze.
 * Maximum read length of the coverage data of read lengths to analyze.
   * For the _C. elegans_ example, the minimum read length was set to 29 and the maximum to 33, which was determined experimentally based on the RPF length distribution of the coding region.
+* Organism: For mouse, input 1.
+For other organisms, input 2.
+  * Example input for _C. elegans_: `2`.
-* Ribo file path
+* Ribo file path.
-  * Example for the C. elegans ribo file: `./example_data_c_elegans/all.ribo`
+  * Example input for the _C. elegans_ ribo file path: `./example_data_c_elegans/all.ribo`.

 Output
 * Gzipped pickle file containing a dictionary of the adjusted coverage data: {Experiment : {Transcript : Adjusted coverage array}}.
-  * This is automatically saved as coverage.pkl.gz.
+  * This is automatically saved as `coverage.pkl.gz`.

 # 2. Codon occupancy